Mostly female diverse group of students in white room holding Canadian flag

 Need-based funding for international students covering both living costs and tuition is much less common than academic scholarships but is available at some schools.
 Students with Canadian citizenship and permanent residents can apply for Canadian government loans, while American citizens and permanent US residents can apply for FAFSA funding to all Canadian academic programs, provided the institution is recognized by the US Federal Department of Education.

 To ensure international students are maximizing their academic funding, they should look into options in their home countries by researching scholarships provided by government and private organizations or companies.
-When beginning this search, some Canadian resources students will find helpful include the Department of Foreign Affairs and International Trade, the Association of Universities and Colleges of Canada, the Canadian Bureau for International Education, and the Natural Sciences and Engineering Research Council of Canada.
+When beginning this search, some Canadian resources students will find helpful include the Department of Foreign Affairs and International Trade, the Canadian Bureau for International Education, and the Natural Sciences and Engineering Research Council of Canada.

 Permits and visas